-Retiring officials reflect on their time in township government page 25 n today's digital age, your township's website is more than just an online presence-it's a powerful tool to share information, provide convenient services, and engage with residents in time-saving ways that are unmatched by any other medium.
+In today's digital age, your township's website is more than just an online presence-it's a powerful tool to share information, provide convenient services, and engage with residents in time-saving ways that are unmatched by any other medium.
 By strategically using its website, a township can significantly strengthen its connection with the community while greatly enhancing the accessibility and transparency of local government operations.